Effects of Stress and Six Proven Ways To Overcome Them

 Cardiovascular effects: Stress hormones your body makes can cause some of your blood vessels to tighten and narrow.
 The effect of this change means your blood pressure may increase, and the risk of heart attacks and stroke.

 Changes in sleep pattern: Stress makes it harder for you to fall asleep and stay asleep.

-Effects of mental health: Stress causes a low concentration span and lack of motivation.
-It can also lead to depression and constant irritability which may cause anxiety.
+Effects on mental health: Stress causes a low concentration span and lack of motivation.
+It can also lead to depression and constant irritability, which may cause anxiety.

 Increased risk of engaging in unhealthy behaviours: Like eating junk food, excessive drinking of alcohol and illicit drug use.

 Skin problems: Stress causes increased oil production by the skin, therefore, causing clogged pores; this eventually gives rise to skin problems like acne, etc.